bhupeshk3014/ParcelAtlas-Frontend/README.md

 - LocalStorage used for filter persistence to avoid backend state
 - Access token used for API auth; ID token avoided for backend calls

 ---

+## Centroid vs Polygon Rendering Strategy

+ParcelAtlas uses a **two-stage geometry rendering strategy** to balance performance and accuracy when visualizing large spatial datasets.

+### Centroid Rendering (Default)

+- Parcels are rendered as **point centroids** by default
+- Used during:
+  - Initial load
+  - Low zoom levels
+  - Large bounding boxes
+- Optimized for:
+  - Fast map interaction
+  - Smooth panning & zooming
+  - Low memory usage

+This allows thousands of parcels to be displayed without overwhelming the browser.

+---

+### Polygon Rendering (High Zoom)

+- Full parcel polygons are rendered **only when**:
+  - User zooms in sufficiently
+  - Parcel count within viewport is below a safe threshold
+- Prevents:
+  - Browser freezes
+  - Excessive DOM / WebGL load
+  - Slow redraws

+Polygon rendering provides **accurate parcel boundaries** for detailed inspection without sacrificing overall performance.

+---

+### Why This Approach?

+Rendering thousands of polygons simultaneously is expensive in Mapbox GL.
+This hybrid strategy ensures:

+- Excellent performance at scale
+- Visual accuracy when needed
+- Predictable client behavior
+- Production-safe rendering

+This design mirrors real-world GIS platforms used in commercial mapping applications.

+---